tipfom/mapKnight.old/README.md

 - Implemented a Icon to the interface which acts like a drop down menu to use your selected potions
 - Implementes some interfaces and enumerations
 - Implemented characterattributes
+- Fixed a bug which causes the character not to change the animation while faling